zentol/incubator-flink/docs/python_api_guide.md

 well as all the transformations.
 This graph can be wrapped in a `Plan` and executed.

-Working with the system is like working with lazy collections, where execution is postponed until the user submits the job.

 <section id="datatypes">
 Data Types
 ----------

 There are some restrictions regarding the data types that can be used in Python jobs.
 Only primitive Python types (bool, int, float, string) aswell as lists or tuples containing them are currently supported.
+(Note that lists will return as tuples!)
 Other types will be converted to strings using `str()`.

 Several operations require you to explicitly declare types.
 This is done by passing